What Happened To Martha Jean Lambert?

 "I was just partying every night, trying not to think about it," David Lambert said.

+Their mother said, "David was just so protective over her.
+I don't know why he couldn't have kept her from being kidnapped."
 Raymond Lambert, 34, is the oldest of the three siblings.
 His now signs his name Cynthia Jean Lambert.
 Where he was on the day Martha disappeared is not clear.
 His mother said he was at church, his brother told detectives in 2000 that he doesn't remember.

 Martha has extended family living in St. Johns County.
 Her grandmother, Anna Jones, and her aunt, Cheryl Elliot, both said they think about her every day.
+Martha was shy, loved church, always wore a smile and was a good student, they both said.
+She wouldn't have run off, they agreed.

 "Martha Jean was happy being home," Elliot said.
 "She never had no problems."